-We all know that Microsoft introduced Windows Metro UI apps in Windows 8.
-Using it, we can download our favorite app, from the Windows Store, straight to our Windows.
+Using the Microsoft Store, we can download our favorite Windows Store UEP app, straight to our Windows 10 PC.
 However, it may happen at times, that the download does not complete and you receive the following error message – Your purchase couldn’t be completed.

 In this article, we will show you how you can troubleshoot the issue and solve the problem.
 My thanks to Anand Khanse, MVP, for suggesting several of the following troubleshooting steps.